 If an Indian company against which a UAE creditor has initiated recovery proceedings files for insolvency under IBC, Section 14 of the IBC imposes a moratorium on all pending proceedings — DRT, civil suits, SARFAESI enforcement are all stayed from the date of moratorium.
 The UAE creditor should then file a proof of claim with the Resolution Professional appointed by NCLT.
 UAE financial creditors are entitled to participate in the Committee of Creditors and vote on resolution plans.
 As an operational creditor (trade debt), the UAE company participates in the CIRP process but does not have CoC voting rights.
 The moratorium does not extend to personal guarantors of the Indian corporate debtor — Section 95 personal insolvency proceedings against guarantors remain available.
 For UAE creditors with secured interests in Indian assets, the moratorium stays enforcement but security is preserved for the purpose of the resolution plan.
 IBC proceedings typically conclude in 180–330 days, far faster than conventional litigation.

 Personal liability of Indian promoters for corporate debts is available on several legal grounds.
 First, if the promoter provided a personal guarantee for the corporate debt — common in Indian SME and mid-market lending — SARFAESI enforcement, DRT proceedings, and IBC Section 95 personal insolvency are all available against the guarantor personally.
-Second, if the corporate debt arose from fraud, misrepresentation, or cheque dishonour, the promoter may face personal criminal liability under IPC Section 420 (fraud) or NI Act Section 138 (cheque bounce).
+Second, if the corporate debt arose from fraud, misrepresentation, or cheque dishonour, the promoter may face personal criminal liability for cheating under Section 318(4) of the Bharatiya Nyaya Sanhita, 2023 (IPC Section 420 applies only to conduct before 1 July 2024) or NI Act Section 138 (cheque bounce).
 Third, where the corporate veil was systematically used to perpetrate fraud — assets transferred to promoter personally while liabilities remained in the company — Indian courts can pierce the corporate veil under common law and Companies Act, 2013.
 Unified Chambers assesses promoter personal liability alongside corporate enforcement strategy at the outset, maximising recovery options.

 The Limitation Act, 1963 governs the time limits for filing India proceedings regardless of the creditor's nationality.
 For a civil suit on a money decree (commercial debt), the limitation is three years from the date the debt became due.
 For a DRT Original Application, the limitation is also three years.
 For cheque bounce (NI Act Section 138), the complaint must be filed within one month of the expiry of the 15-day demand notice — making the total window approximately 45 days from the return of the cheque.
 For IBC Section 7 (financial creditor), the limitation is three years from the date of default.
 For IBC Section 9 (operational creditor), the demand notice must be served before the petition — the limitation period applies to the underlying debt.
 Critically: limitation is not tolled by negotiations, settlement discussions, or the creditor being abroad.
 UAE companies who have been pursuing informal settlement for over two years should seek an urgent limitation assessment before initiating India proceedings.